skozin/webpack-path-rewriter/README.md

 PathRewriter.rewriteAndEmit('?name=[path][name].[ext]!jade-html?pretty')
 ```

-Object form allows to specify the following options:
+Object form allows to pass the following options:

 * `loader` the resource's loader string.
-* `loaders` the array of loaders; mutually exclusive with the `loader` option.
+* `loaders` an array of loaders; mutually exclusive with the `loader` option.
 * `name` the path to the output file.
 Defaults to `"[path][name].[ext]"`.
 May contain the
   following tokens:
     - `[ext]` the extension of the resource;